edgi-io/edgi-os/package/packer/vsphere/README.md

-# k3OS Packer VMware image
+# EDGI Packer VMware image

 This is a working template for building k30s Server and Agent templates using packer in VMware.